Lisan ud-Dawat: First Documented Work

 The missionaries-Du'aat of Ahmedabad has a distinction over the Du'aat of Yemen.
-Yemeni missionaries had their mother tongue Arabic and thus the literature of Taiyebi Isma'ilism between 532-975 AH/1138-1568 AD has been entirely written in Arabic.
+Yemeni missionaries had their mother tongue Arabic and thus the literature of Taiyebi Isma'ilism between 532 and 975 AH/1138-1568 AD has been entirely written in Arabic.
 The same sectarian literature was taught in religious schools-madrasahs under the direct supervision of Da'i al-Mutlaq to not only Yemeni people but also to those who had come from western India to acquire knowledge of different theological branches.
 Clever and dedicated Indian students were elevated to some status and were gradually assigned Da'wah services in India.
 Those scholars or designated people-Maulaai who came back to India brought with them the Yemeni Da'wah Arabic.